-A rare and stunning mosaic panel depicting Greek scenes has been uncovered in the Homs province of Syria.
+A rare and stunning mosaic panel depicting Greek scenes has recently been uncovered in the Homs province of Syria.
 Experts say it dates back to the Roman era.

 Syrian state news agency SANA reported that archeologists unearthed the sizeable mosaic panel constructed 1,600 years ago in the city of al-Rastan, adding that “the panel has no parallel in the world”.

 A rare Roman-era mosaic has been unearthed in Al-Rastan, Syria.
 Situated between two houses, it is an important discovery after hardline groups have destroyed many relics and others have been looted by smugglers during the past 11 years of conflict in the country pic.twitter.com/UbMGuJkShp

 The Syrian Directorate of Antiquities noted that it was found in an area previously held by the opposition forces of Syria.

 Dr. Humam Saad, director of excavation studies and the archaeological mission in al-Rastan, said that the discovery actually took place in 2018.
 But the Syrian opposition forces who controlled the Homs province meant that archeologists could not uncover it earlier.